ishaanshah/GSoC-Proposal/Proposal.md

 [UI Prototype](https://www.figma.com/proto/paVt1kzikbX17DjYpsRNQ5/Statistics?scaling=min-zoom&node-id=2%3A0)<br>
 This view shows the top 10 artists/recordings/releases that all ListenBrainz users are listening to.
 Moreover, the Listen Count shown on the homepage will be replaced by a graph showing the cumulative listens submitted to ListenBrainz over the last month.

+**Note:** The mockups for the UI may change as per further discussions.

 # Implementation
 ## Front End
 ListenBrainz uses ReactJS for implementing UI components.
 I intend to use `nivo` - a React based charting library built using `d3.js` for rendering various visualizations.
+The reason to choose `nivo` as the charting library is -
+- Has thorough and indepth documentation
+- Has a lot of customization options
+- Has `typescript` defination files which help in devlopment considering that ListeBrainz is going to use `typescript` for `ReactJS` code in future
+- Supports responsive components which is essential in making the website mobile friendly<br><br>
-Some of the code used to build graphs for the mock UI can be found [here](https://github.com/ishaanshah/GSoC-Proposal/tree/master/graph_designs/src).
+The code used to build graphs for the mock UI can be found [here](https://codesandbox.io/s/listenbrainz-graphs-fzkj2).

 ## Back End
 Currently, listens are imported into Spark on the 8th and 22nd of every month.
 However, for the dynamic generation of graphs and statistics, the frequency of imports has to be increased.
 The listens should be imported every day at midnight, which means incremental data dumps have to be made every day.<br>